Complain to us

 If an informal approach is not applied, or if the complaint raises certain more serious allegations, it must be fully investigated by an experienced investigator.
-Police forces must notify the most serious complaints to the Independent Police Complaints Commission as soon as they are recorded.
-The Commission must, by law, supervise certain investigations and, in others, they may choose to supervise.
+Police forces must notify the most serious complaints to the Independent Office for Police Conduct as soon as they are recorded.
+The IOPC must, by law, supervise certain investigations and, in others, they may choose to supervise.

-The Independent Police Complaints Commission approves the appointment of the investigating officers, decides how the inquiry should be carried out, reads all the statements and sees all the evidence.
-The final report comes to the Commission which states whether or not it is satisfied with the original investigation.
+The Independent Office for Police Conduct approves the appointment of the investigating officers, decides how the inquiry should be carried out, reads all the statements and sees all the evidence.
+The final report goes to the IOPC which states whether or not it is satisfied with the original investigation.

-Where the IPCC do not supervise, the police force will appoint an officer to investigate the complaint.
+Where the IOPC do not supervise, the police force will appoint an officer to investigate the complaint.
 If you are not happy with the result of your complaint.

 Is there a time limit on making a complaint?